Submachine gun: 2000s

 In 2004, Izhmash introduced the Vityaz-SN a 9mm Parabellum, closed bolt straight blowback operated submachine gun.
 It is based on the AK-74 rifle and offers a high degree of parts commonality with the AK-74.
 It is the standard submachine gun for all branches of Russian military and police forces.

 In 2009, KRISS USA introduced the KRISS Vector family of submachine guns.
 Futuristic in appearance, the KRISS uses an unconventional delayed blowback system combined with in-line design to reduce perceived recoil and muzzle climb.
 The KRISS comes in 9mm Parabellum, .40 S&W, .45 ACP, 9×21mm, 10mm Auto, and .357 SIG.
 It also uses standard Glock pistol magazines.

 2010s

 By the early 2010s, compact assault rifles and personal defense weapons had replaced submachine guns in most roles.
 Factors such as the increasing use of body armor and logistical concerns have combined to limit the appeal of submachine guns.
-However, SMGs are still used by police (especially SWAT teams) for dealing with heavily armed suspects and by military special forces units for close-quarters combat, due to their reduced size, recoil and muzzle blast, and capability for sound suppression.
+However, submachine guns are still used by police (especially SWAT teams) for dealing with heavily armed suspects and by military special forces units for close-quarters combat, due to their reduced size, recoil and muzzle blast, and capability for sound suppression.
 Submachine gun designs adopted during this period include the Brügger & Thomet APC and SIG MPX.